Here are a few resources for degree and registration planning, including sample plans below!

 - BSA Nutrition

-BS Option 1: Dietetics (Registered Dietitian Nutritionist pathway)
+BS Option 1: Dietetics (Registered Dietitian Nutritionist credential path)

 Students interested in becoming a Registered Dietitian Nutritionist (RDN) should pursue the Option I Dietetics: Didactic Program in Dietetics (DPD).
+The RDN is a nationally recognized credential opening a wide range of opportunities.
 This option qualifies graduates to apply to a dietetic internship which provides the supervised practice hours required to become an RDN.
 Note: effective January 1, 2024, the RDN profession will require a Master’s degree for entry into the profession.
 Many dietetic internship programs are paired with a Master’s degree for a program length of about 2 years.

-Students also have the option of applying to the BS/MS Integrated Coordinated Program in Dietetics (ICPD) as early as Junior year.
-This is an accelerated five-year total program leading to completion of a BS Nutrition, Master of Science (MS) in Nutritional Sciences, and supervised practice hours necessary to become an RDN.
-Students may also apply Fall Senior year if needed for 6 years program total.
+DPD students can also apply to the BS/MS Integrated Coordinated Program in Dietetics (ICPD) as early as Junior year.
+This accelerated five-year total program leads to the completion of a BS in Nutrition, Master of Science (MS) in Nutritional Sciences, and supervised practice hours necessary to become an RDN.
+Students may also apply fall of their Senior year if needed for 6 years program total.
 Follow @texasicpd for the latest updates and current student accomplishments!

-If you are close to graduating/have recently graduated with a different major or Nutrition degree option and have become interested in becoming an RDN, there are still graduate program options designed for this situation!
-Please reach out to the Human Ecology Advising Center for more information.
+If you are close to graduating/have recently graduated with a different major/degree option and are interested in becoming an RDN, there are still options available!
+Reach out to SoHE Advising for more information.

 Didactic Program in Dietetics (DPD):